-You may be entitled to some or all of these types of damages in a personal injury lawsuit if car accident injuries have impacted your life or the lives of those closest to you.
+You may be entitled to any of the different types of damages in a personal injury lawsuit if car accident injuries have impacted your life or the lives of those closest to you.
 Don't delay: have your claim reviewed by an attorney at absolutely no charge.
 You'll then better understand how you may be compensated for the harm you or your family has suffered.